iotaledger/goshimmer/docs/003-markers.md

-# Markers
+# Marker Spec
 ## Summary
-To know a message in the Tangle is orphaned or not, we introduce **grades of finality** to interpret the status of a message.
-However, the higher grades of finality is determined by the **approval weight**, which is the proportion of active consensus mana approving a given message.
+In order to know whether a message in the Tangle is orphaned or not, we introduce **grades of finality** to interpret the status of a message.
+The higher grade of finality is determined by the **approval weight**, which is the proportion of active consensus mana approving a given message.

-Computing the approaval weight of a given message needs to traverse the Tangle from the message to the tips and sum up the active consensus mana of all the messages in its future cone.
-And **marker** is a tool to efficiently estimate the approval weight of a message that reduces the portion of the Tangle we need to walk,  and finally results in the grade of finality.
+In order to compute the approval weight of a given message  we need to traverse the Tangle from the message to the tips and sum up the active consensus mana of all the messages in its future cone.
+A **marker** is a tool to efficiently estimate the approval weight of a message and that reduces the portion of the Tangle we need to walk, and which finally results in the grade of finality.

-**Note**: Markers is not a core module of the Coordicide project.
+**Note**: *Markers* is not a core module of the Coordicide project.

 ## Motivation
-Markers is a tool to infer knowledge about the structure of the Tangle in terms of:
+*Markers* is a tool to infer knowledge about the structure of the Tangle in terms of:
 + past/future cone membership;
 + approximate approval weight of any message;
 + tagging sections of the Tangle (e.g., branches) without having to traverse each message individually.

 ## Dependency
 Active Consensus Mana

 ## Detailed Design